 Banh Mi has made it to the world just like Pho did and is even trendier because it’s probably cheaper and easier to carry around.
-Banh Mi is the Vietnamese name for all kinds of bread but more specifically on baguette which was introduced into Vietnam in French colonial period.
+Banh Mi is the Vietnamese name for all kinds of bread but more specifically on baguette which was introduced into Vietnam in the French colonial period.
 Banh Mi has been used and modified to suit Vietnamese’s taste ever since, being a product of true culture and culinary blend.
 I’m confident to say: in Vietnam, everyone eats and loves Banh Mi.

-Banh Mi started to be famous worldwide about two or three years ago, firstly at USA where the largest Vietnamese overseas community reside.
-And when foreign travelers starting to find Banh Mi in Vietnam, many locals were surprised by the fact that such a cheap daily dish that has nothing special can be known worldwide and loved by many people.
-The thing is Banh Mi is quite unique and different to other kinds of baguette around the world.
+Banh Mi started to be famous worldwide about two or three years ago, firstly at the USA where the largest Vietnamese overseas community reside.
+And when foreign travellers starting to find Banh Mi in Vietnam, many locals were surprised by the fact that such a cheap daily dish that has nothing special can be known worldwide and loved by many people.
+The thing is Banh Mi is quite unique and different from other kinds of baguette around the world.
 It’s probably because Banh Mi uses fillings and condiments that are not familiar to western eaters.

 It can be called “baguette” but is not exactly like French traditional baguette.
 The Vietnamese baguette is a combination of French baking and Asian baking.
 About the technique, the French baking makes the baguette’s crust crispy and the inside soft, tender yet dense and thick.
 Asians show their creativity by using a small amount of rice flour.
 Vietnamese Banh Mi has a thinner and crispier crust, lighter weight and shorter length.
 The size of Banh Mi is just right for the hand: you can hold it and eat right away on-the-go.
-Moreover, with the eating style of Vietnamese where they stuff dozens of things inside one sandwich, the breads with strong, thick crust and thick interior do not work well for Banh Mi.
-In short, the bread used for Banh Mi sandwiches is relatively light, faintly sweet and smaller than French baguette.
+Moreover, with the eating style of Vietnamese where they stuff dozens of things inside one sandwich, the bread with a strong, thick crust and thick interior do not work well for Banh Mi.
+In short, the bread used for Banh Mi sandwiches is relatively light, faintly sweet and smaller than a French baguette.

 Most of the fillings are made from pork.

 Thit Nuong (Grilled Meat, Pork): often sliced and marinated pork to be grilled on charcoal.
-Alternatively, pork can be sautéed or pan fried
+Alternatively, pork can be sautéed or pan-fried

 Pate: can be made from chicken, duck and pig liver, Banh Mi with pate or fried pate is the second most popular after Banh Mi with grilled meat.

-Trung Chien (Fried Eggs): in my memory, Banh Mi with egg is always cheaper than other kinds and I usually eat it for on my way to school in early morning.
+Trung Chien (Fried Eggs): in my memory, Banh Mi with egg is always cheaper than other kinds and I usually eat it for on my way to school in the early morning.

 Thit nguoi (Cured pork cold cuts): translated as “Cooled Meat”, Thit Nguoi is also a commonly used filling.
 Usually made of cured pork and layered with strips of fat.